ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ## Usage Overview

 The system requires a .csv file as an input, which must contain a minimum set of columns, with Machine Name, cost, power usage effectiveness and CPU utilization being optional.
-If CPU Utilization is not specified then it is assumed to be 50% by default, which can also be configured to use a different amount for server, desktop, and laptop machine types.
+If CPU utilization is not specified then it is assumed to be 50% by default; it can also be configured to use a different amount for server, desktop, and laptop machine types.

 Each row has a start and end time that covers the period it relates to, as well as daily, weekly, monthly, and annual uptime amounts in hours.
 This allows a row to cover a period where the hardware is only active some of the time.
 For example, you could generate a weekly .csv file for your company laptop which has eight daily hours, forty weekly hours etc.